-The financial aid process can be overwhelming and as we walk families through this process it is important to understand the Expected Family Contribution or EFC.
+The financial aid process can be overwhelming and it is important to understand the Expected Family Contribution or EFC.
 The EFC is generated after completing the FAFSA and it determines your need-based aid.
-I wanted to explain how the EFC is calculated so that you have a better understanding of the financial aid positioning.
+I wanted to explain how the EFC is calculated so that you have a better understanding of your financial aid positioning.

 A family will get their Federal EFC by completing the Free Application for Federal Student Aid or FAFSA.
 This process only provides you with one number and does not break out the four separate numbers.
 You need to understand the four quadrants of the EFC calculation to create a proper college-funding strategy.
 The EFC Chart below shows the four separate numbers used to calculate the EFC number.
 Some colleges require additional financial information beyond the FAFSA, so please review your college list and their financial aid form requirements.